isabellarigue/Fractal-Project/README.md

 - `--max_iter`: Le nombre maximum d'itérations. / The maximum number of iterations.
 - `-o`: Le nom du fichier de sortie pour l'image générée. / The name of the output file for the generated image.

+## Documentation

+La documentation du projet est disponible en format HTML dans le dossier [doc](doc).
+Elle a été générée à l'aide de Sphinx et contient des informations détaillées sur l'utilisation et l'architecture du projet.

+The project documentation is available in HTML format in the [doc](doc) folder.
+It was generated using Sphinx and contains detailed information on the usage and architecture of the project.

+## Tests

+Une suite de tests est disponible dans le dossier [tests](tests/).
+Vous pouvez utiliser pytest pour exécuter les tests et vérifier le bon fonctionnement des fonctions du projet.
+Assurez-vous d'avoir pytest installé avant de lancer les tests.

+A test suite is available in the [tests](tests/) folder.
+You can use pytest to run the tests and verify the proper functioning of the project's functions.
+Make sure you have pytest installed before running the tests.

 ## Licence / License